emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

    }
    ```

-The Energy Logserver can make automatic configuration changes via the API in Checkpoint firewalls such as adding a rule in the firewall.
+The ITRS Log Analytics can make automatic configuration changes via the API in Checkpoint firewalls such as adding a rule in the firewall.
 This is done using the `command` alert method and entering the correct API request in the `Path to script/command` field.

 ![](/media/media/image241.png)

 ## WAF F5 Networks Big-IP
-The Energy Logserver accepts data from the F5 system using the SYSLOG protocol.
+The ITRS Log Analytics accepts data from the F5 system using the SYSLOG protocol.
 The F5 configuration procedure is as follows:  [https://support.f5.com/csp/article/K13080](https://support.f5.com/csp/article/K13080)

 To identify events from a specific source, add the following condition to the Logstash configuration file: